Milestone for Bubba Wallace as he earns 1st NASCAR victory

 Wallace is the first Black driver to win at NASCAR's elite Cup level since Wendell Scott in 1963 — a race where he wasn't declared the victor for several months.
 NASCAR at last presented Scott's family with his trophy from that race two months ago.

-Bill Lester, a Black driver who raced intermittently in NASCAR from 1999 through one Xfinity Series start this season, tweeted his congratulations to Wallace.
+Bill Lester, a Black driver who raced intermittently in NASCAR from 1999 through one Trucks Series start this season, tweeted his congratulations to Wallace.

 “Finally, it’s official, you’ve done it!” he posted.
 “So proud of you and what you’ve accomplished.
 Your win moves the @NASCAR needle forward on so many fronts.
 Glad I was a witness.”